stephanietc/stephanietc.github.io/_projects/soundloc.md

 Sound localization is important for everyday hearing.
 With [Dr. Ian Bruce](http://www.ece.mcmaster.ca/~ibruce/) at McMaster University, I used computational models of the auditory brainstem and midbrain to investigate how sound localization cues are processed in impaired and aided hearing.

 ## Presentations
 **Cheung, S.T.** & Bruce, I.C.
-“Can auditory brainstem and midbrain processing of interaural level diﬀerence cues really explain perceptual performance?”
-Presented by I.C.
-Bruce at *169th Meeting of the Acoustical Society of America*, Pittsburgh, PA, May 2015.[doi:10.1121/1.4920775](http://dx.doi.org/10.1121/1.4920775).

-**Cheung, S.T.** & Bruce, I.C.
-“Modeling the neural representation of interaural level diﬀerences for linked and unlinked bilateral hearing aids.” at *International Hearing Aid Research Conference*, Lake Tahoe, CA, August 2014. [doi:10.13140/RG.2.2.12089.88163](http://dx.doi.org/10.13140/RG.2.2.12089.88163).
+“Modeling the neural representation of interaural level diﬀerences for linked and unlinked bilateral hearing aids.” at *International Hearing Aid Research Conference*, Lake Tahoe, CA, August 2014. [<i class="fas fa-download"></i> Download](/assets/documents/Cheung and Bruce 2014 IHCON.pdf).

+## MASc Thesis
+**Cheung, S**.
+(2014).
+Modelling the neural representation of interaural level differences for linked and unlinked bilateral hearing aids. [hdl:11375/16032](http://hdl.handle.net/11375/16032).

 ## Funding
 Natural Sciences and Engineering Council of Canada